kids encyclopedia robot

 The glory days of IF Elfsborg, season 1942–43, with the team whom won three national titles.
 Standing from left: Gillis Andersson, Evert Grahn, Knut Johansson, Sven Jonasson, Stenholm, KE Grahn.
 Kneeling from left: Dahl, Hernqvist, Åke Sandberg, Arne Sandgren, Emanuelsson.

 Borås Fotbollslag was formed on 26 June 1904, by a group of youngsters.
 In 1906 the name was changed to IF Elfsborg, because the founders felt there were too many teams with 'Borås' in their name.
 In 1926 Elfsborg won Västsvenska Serien, and defeated Halmstad BK in the play off, and was promoted to Allsvenskan for the first time.
 During the 1930s Elfsborg built a very strong team led by striker Sven Jonasson, who appeared in both the 1934 and 1938 World Cup.
 In 1936 Elfsborg won Allsvenskan for the first time, and two more titles followed soon after (1939 and 1940).
-During this period Elfsborg had as many as seven players in the Swedish national team.
+During this period Elfsborg had as many as seven players in the Sweden national team.

 The club also fielded a bandy team for decades.
 In 1920, 1924, 1927, 1932, 1934, and 1938, IF Elfsborg won the Västergötland bandy district championship.